 Designer & Custom Items

 Every online retailer knows that their reputation is boosted instantly by being chosen as an outlet by specialist designers.
-In Blue Nile’s case, 3 top jewelry designers have chosen the Blue Nile website to purvey their wares; Colin Cowie, Monique Lhuillier and Zac Posen.
+In Blue Nile’s case, 3 top jewelry designers have chosen the Blue Nile website to purvey their wares; Colin Cowie, Monique Lhuillier, and Zac Posen.

-Each renowned for their beautiful and unique bridal jewelry, finding all 3 in one place is quite something.
+Each is renowned for their beautiful and unique bridal jewelry, finding all 3 in one place is quite something.
 They each bring something different to the table in terms of design and elegance but all have one thing in common; inspired design skills when it comes to their settings.
-What I will say is that Whiteflash do have a more comprehensive collection of designer engagement rings, so if you’re looking for a designer I would take a look at them as well.

-There are generic pictures of, for example, a round diamond down the left hand side then you are told their carat, cut, color and clarity and choose one.
+There are generic pictures of, for example, a round diamond down the left-hand side then you are told their carat, cut, color, and clarity, and choose one.
 It says there are 152,323 diamonds available yet I can’t view any of them.
 Certainly not what I was expecting of a company of Blue Nile’s caliber.

 Highest Possible Quality

-We have to take their word for it that we are buying the best quality possible as I quickly discovered that is wasn’t only in the build your own ring department that you don’t actually see the stone you are buying.
-Maybe I’m being a tad unfair as they do come with their authenticity certificates but, personally speaking, all the diamond certificates in the world don’t mean anything to me if I can’t see before I buy – especially if the diamonds are lacking in light performance images and HD video.
+Maybe I’m being a tad unfair as they do come with their authenticity certificates but, personally speaking, all the diamond certificates in the world don’t mean anything to me if I can’t see them before I buy – especially if the diamonds are lacking in light performance images..

 The Website

 A great first impression.
-The homepage is clean, crisp and very visually pleasing.
+The homepage is clean, crisp, and very visually pleasing.
 The diamonds positively dazzle from their top quality images and you cannot wait to dig deeper and see them up close.

-Click on the engagement ring tab and you get the customary selection.
-We chose solitaires and took full advantage of the 360° viewer to see the rings from every angle.
-This isn’t as smooth as many other sites but at least they have it and it gives prospective buyers the chance to see more of the setting than you would from a straight on shot.
+This isn’t as smooth as many other sites but at least they have it and it gives prospective buyers the chance to see more of the setting than you would from a straight-on shot.

 The Imagery